 » Getting started «

 All you require to develop Java application is a text editor and a JDK which encompasses a Java compiler, a Java Virtual Machine and a host of tools which ease your development.
+Some handy links (ignore the specifications for the time being):

 » Unit Testing «